 - $30 Application Fee (waived for AC Alumni)

 - Letters of Recommendation

 - TOEFL or IELTS for applicants whose native language is not English

 Upcoming Events: ICOPA 2019 Conference

-The first annual International Conference on Patient Advocacy (ICOPA)
+The second annual International Conference on Patient Advocacy (ICOPA)

 Professional Patient Advocacy has been an emerging industry for more than 10 years.
 As the practice grows, individuals from all areas of the care continuum are realizing the true value of advocacy.
 Independent Advocates, Hospital Advocates and other advocacy professionals will come together like never before.